|

 in Hapkido?

 Hapkido is not a competition style.
-Many
+Many hapkido

-if they were used in competition.
+were used in competition.

-However, aspects of hapkido are similar
+However, aspects of hapkido are similar to other

-are very transferable to other competition systems.
-A hapkido
+transferable to other competition systems.

 9. How are you graded